Bojnice

-Bojnice (Weinitz; Bajmóc) is a historical town in central Slovakia located on the Nitra river, near the city of Prievidza.
+Bojnice (Weinitz; Bajmóc) is a historical town in western Slovakia located on the Nitra river, near the city of Prievidza.
 The town is situated just below the Bojnice Castle.
 It has a population of around 5,000.

 Bojnice is best known for its popular tourist attractions, among them being the largest zoo in Slovakia and the Bojnice castle, and generally for being one of the oldest spa towns in Slovakia.

 Geography

-Bojnice lies in the upper Nitra river valley, under the Strážov Mountains.
-It is located very near the city of Prievidza with which it shares a common public transport system.
+Bojnice lies in the upper Nitra River valley, under the Strážov Mountains.
+It is located very near the city of Prievidza, with which it shares a common public transport system.
 Other major cities nearby include Žilina 60 kilometres to the north and Trenčín 65 kilometres to the west.

 History

 The town's history is closely connected to that of Bojnice Castle.
 The town was first mentioned in writing in 1113, when it was mentioned as a settlement under the castle.
 Bojnice was granted town privileges in 1366.